 Dwain Kantor, father of Leucadia Surf School owner Gerry Kantor, in 1946 San Diego Lifeguards Group photo.

 People often ask me where is my favorite place to surf.
 And I have to say, that I have a favorite place AND TIME to surf, which is the Bay of Biscay, a spot called Boucou, in the 1970's in France.
 Because Boucou now is a different place.
 It does not even break like … Continue reading Way Back in Time at the Bay of Biscay

 We have been in business a long time.
 We used to make a video of every surf camp.
-We don't any more, but we have all the videos still of years gone by.
-This one from way back in the summer of 2011, when we were at Grandview in Leucadia, and we lived across the … Continue reading Encinitas San Diego surf camp video
+We don't anymore, but we have all the videos still of years gone by.
+This one from way back in the summer of 2011 when we had just moved our camp from Grandview, to Moonlight Beach.

 Sid Madden grew up right up the street from Swamis, and was a super star of local surfers, though a very humble guy, and always friendly to all.I have been getting surfboards from him since the 1970s, and now have three.
 Sid was our first instructor, and we had a group of intermediates from Oregon. … Continue reading Sidney Madden – Encinitas original